dmpeppin/BootCamp_Homework/Homework_Week18.md

 2) How long did it take your systems to recover? ![report](https://github.com/dmpeppin/BootCamp_Homework/blob/main/HW18Pic2.PNG) `looks like download speed was back to typical at 8PM`

 ### Step 2: Are We Vulnerable?

-**Background:**  Due to the frequency of attacks, your manager needs to be sure that sensitive customer data on their servers is not vulnerable.
-Since Vandalay uses Nessus vulnerability scanners, you have pulled the last 24 hours of scans to see if there are any critical vulnerabilities.

-  - For more information on Nessus, read the following link: https://www.tenable.com/products/nessus

-**Task:** Create a report determining how many critical vulnerabilities exist on the customer data server.
-Then, build an alert to notify your team if a critical vulnerability reappears on this server.

 1. Upload the following file from the Nessus vulnerability scan.
    - [Nessus Scan Results](resources/nessus_logs.csv)